Pawan243/Backend-REST-APIs/README.md

 Prepare for testing in two swift steps:

-- **Preparation**: Before diving in, equip your environment.
-Open a new terminal and run:
+- **Preparation**: Ensure the Django development server is running in one terminal.
+        In another terminal, navigate to the root directory of the project and run:
    ```bash
    pip install requests
 - **Execute:**